 During the feedback session, we will talk you through our report including our recommendations for the next steps to take with your child.
 We allow plenty of time for your questions to be answered.
-A copy of the latest edition of the Autism Parent’s Handbook (by Heidi Brandis) will be provided if your child receives a diagnosis of ASD.
-If your child does not meet the criteria for ASD, recommendations for future directions will be discussed.
+A copy of the latest edition of the Autism Parent’s Handbook (by Heidi Brandis) will be provided if your child receives a diagnosis of autism.
+If your child does not meet the criteria for autism, recommendations for future directions will be discussed.

 How much does an autism assessment cost?

 Can I get a rebate from Medicare?

-Medicare items are available for the diagnosis and treatment for children with ASD aged under 13 years old.
+Medicare items are available for the diagnosis and treatment for children with autism aged under 13 years old.
 These items apply to services provided by psychologists and speech pathologists, on referral from a private paediatrician or psychiatrist.
-A maximum of 4 services per child can be claimed from Medicare as part of an ASD diagnostic assessment.
+A maximum of 4 services per child can be claimed from Medicare as part of an autism diagnostic assessment.

 How can I find out more information?

-We understand this may be a daunting and challenging time for your family and we would be happy to talk with you further about our approach to ASD diagnostic assessment.
+We understand this may be a daunting and challenging time for your family and we would be happy to talk with you further about our approach to autism diagnostic assessment.